KrishAleti-zz/PwdLeakCheck/README.md

 # PwdLeakCheck
-To check how strong are our passwords...
+To check how strong our passwords are...
 This will help you know how many times your password had been hacked if it is found in the list of hacked passwords.

 **APPENDIX**